 If one party fails to fulfill his or her duties under the agreement, that party has breached the contract.
 For example, suppose that you've hired a masonry contractor to construct a brick patio outside your restaurant.
 You pay the contractor half of the agreed-upon price upfront.
 The contractor completes about a quarter of the work and then stops.
 He keeps promising he'll return and complete the job but never does.
 By failing to fulfill his promise, the contractor has breached the contract.

 If one party breaches a contract, the other party may suffer a financial loss.
 In the previous example, you paid for 50% of the work but only received half that much.
 You have several options for obtaining compensation:

 - Sue for Damages.
 You may sue the contractor for damages.
 For example, you might sue for the cost of hiring another contractor to finish the job plus the costs you have incurred due to the delay.

 - Specific Performance.
 You can compel the contractor to complete the work required by the contract.

 - Other Remedies.
 If the contractor tricked or forced you into signing the contract, you might convince a court to terminate the agreement or amend its terms.

-Failure to fulfill the terms of an insurance policy may constitute breach of contract.
+Failure to fulfill the terms of an insurance policy may constitute a breach of contract.
 An insurance policy imposes obligations on both you and your insurer.
 An insurer has an obligation to pay covered claims.
 If the insurer reneges on this duty, you may sue the insurer for breach of contract.
 Likewise, you have an obligation to cooperate with your insurer when it investigates a claim.
-If you file a claim and then refuse to cooperate with the insurer's investigation, your refusal to cooperate may constitute breach of the insurance contract.
+If you file a claim and then refuse to cooperate with the insurer's investigation, your refusal to cooperate may constitute a breach of the insurance contract.